mekhtiche/robot_body_mars-_2017/README.md

         10.42.0.25    head
         10.42.0.71    yoga

-  create new wifi Network and name it POPPY:
+  create new wifi Network and name it POPPY, in wifi security select None.

-    goto edit network and select POPPY then click edit:
+  goto edit network and select POPPY then click edit, in wifi tab select mode as Hotspot then click save.

   To launch the robot: